Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 The giving of the Torah on Mount Sinai was very much an engagement agreement.
 God was laying the terms of the relationship and set them in stone.
 He was inviting these people to a faithful and loyal relationship with Him.
 Recall that Eve was unfaithful with her ear when she listened to the serpent.

-The heavenly city presents in these very same terms as a faithful bride and her husband.
+In these very same terms, the heavenly city presents as a faithful bride and her husband.

 Then I, John, saw the holy city, New Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband.